igorbenic/wp-sponsors/README.txt

 = 1.0 =
 * Custom post type for Sponsors
 * Widget to display all sponsors (currenty sorted oldest entry first)

-== Upcoming features ==
-* Taxonomy - divide your sponsors up in by category and choose which ones to display in which widget
-* Weight - Give your sponsors a weight in their category to determine how they should be sorted in the widget